Member of the Board of Lectureship of The Mother Church,

 All rights reserved.

-[Published in The Christian Science Monitor, Jan.
+[Delivered in The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, and published in The Christian Science Monitor, Jan.
 12, 1970, under the headline "Life shorn of time-sense reveals ever-present good".
-In the third paragraph under the heading "Divine intelligence expressed, " some words were left out of the transcription; in absence of the original Monitor page at this time, a few words have been suggested in brackets as a temporary remedy for this situation.]
+In the third paragraph under the heading "Divine intelligence expressed, " some words were left out of the Monitor report.
+A few words have been proposed in brackets as being the sense of the missing text.]